-A frequent cause of errors were answers that were echoing part of the question.
+A frequent cause of errors were answers that were echoing (part of) the question.
 Currently, the system discards answers that are literal substrings of the questions.
-However, this strategy fails in cases like:
+However, this strategy fails in cases like :

-- (11)Q: Where is Bonn located?
-A: in Bonn. - Q: In which city does one find the famous Piazza dei Miracoli?
-A: at the Piazza dei Miracoli - O: In which American state is Iron Mountain located?
+- (6) a.
+Q: Where is Bonn located?
+A: in Bonn. - b.
+Q : In which city does one find the famous Piazza dei Miracoli ?
+A : at the Piazza dei Miracoli - c.
+Q: In which American state is Iron Mountain located?
 A: The United States.

-It seems cases like (11-a) and (11-b) could be easily rejected as well.
-Cases like (11-c) are harder, as they involve equivalences on a deeper level.
-Note finally that not all answers which overlap with the question should be discarded, as the answer in (12) is valid, even though the word rocket also occurs in the question.
+It seems cases like (6-a) and (6-b) could be easily rejected as well.
+Cases like (6-c) are harder, as they involve two (near) synonyms.
+Note finally that not all answers which overlap with the question should be discarded, as the answer in (7) is valid, even though the word rocket also occurs in the question.

-(12)Q: What is the name of the rocket used to launch the satellite Clementine?
+(7) Q: What is the name of the rocket used to launch the satellite Clementine ?
 A: Titan rocket